Skip to main content

 Empowering the Community's Most Vulnerable Residents

-To further support overall well-being, St. Francis offers essential services, including showers, laundry facilities, over-the-counter medications, clothing, and self-care items.
+To further support overall well-being, St. Francis offers services such as showers, laundry facilities, over-the-counter medications, clothing, and self-care items.
 Staff and volunteers also assist individuals in applying for disability benefits, Social Security, and SNAP food benefits, helping them navigate complex systems with compassion and care.

 Mission Statement